 But we are moving too far ahead...let's go back a bit...

 Don't panic; I mean experimental in a good way.
-What I mean by this term is that, as our pastor began introducing more and more traditional elements to the liturgy, he did not do them universally to every Mass.
+What I mean by this term is that, as our pastor began introducing more and more traditional elements to the Novus Ordo liturgy, he did not do them universally to every Mass.
 He picked one specific Mass (in our case, the Sunday 10:30) as his "experimental Mass" to try these things out in.
 Those who were predisposed to Tradition could attend this Mass while those who were not would not (yet) be alarmed by the introduction of Tradition into their accustomed Masses.
 If the changes he made to the 10:30 Mass went over well, then he would talk about them at the other Masses, tell them, "Over at the 10:30 we've been singing the Gloria in Latin and people love it!"
 This let the more recalcitrant of the parishioners know that the changes were already happening at other Masses and gave them a chance to get their minds settled on the idea that they may be coming to "their" Mass, though not all of the changes were introduced to every Mass.
-Even to this day I don't think my pastor says the 8:00 or Saturday 4:30 Mass differently than the 10:30; I suppose this is where he called a "truce" with the people, though even these two Masses are much more traditional than any others in the region.
+Even to this day I don't think my pastor says the 8:00 or Saturday 4:30 Mass exactly the same as the 10:30; I suppose this is where he called a "truce" with the people, though even these two Masses are much more traditional than any others in the region.

 I have already mentioned how Latin was introduced piecemeal.
 The next step was to get the parishioners away from "hymns" and move them towards chant.
 Sappy, post-Vatican II hymns had already been abolished circa 2007 and we were singing good, time-tested hymns from the 18th and 19th centuries, but still the pastor wanted to introduce the people to chant proper.
 The abolition of hymns in favor of chant was done in three ways: